Whether it's your first home or your next house, I'll help you through the process. Contact me and I'll make sure you're a well-informed buyer.

 • Title insurance policies

-Upon completion of all instructions of the escrow, closing can take place.
+You're ready to close when every step is finished in escrow process.
 All expenses like title insurance, inspections and real estate commissions are paid.
-The property's title is given to you and title insurance begins per the steps of your particular escrow agreement.
+The house's title gets handed over to you and title insurance begins per the steps of your particular escrow process.

-At the close of escrow, payments of funds are made in an acceptable form to the escrow.
-As your REALTOR, I'll inform you of the acceptable way of paying.
+At the close of escrow, payment of funds shall be made in an acceptable form to the escrow.
+I'll keep you up-to-date on what comes next.

 The Escrow Holder Will: